Minicharged Particles at Accelerators: Progress and Prospects: Statements and Declarations

 \bmhead{Competing Interests} The authors declare no competing or conflicting interests.

-\bmhead{Author Contributions} The original draft of the manuscript was written by M.S. and reviewed and edited by M.d.M., P.-P.A.O., J.P., and M.S.
-The \textsc{FeynRules} model used to generate mCPs produced via the Drell--Yan mechanism with \textsc{MadGraph} was developed by M.d.M., P.-P.A.O., and M.S.
-Model validation was performed by A.S. and M.S.
-The analysis of the sensitivity of the MAPP-1 detector to Drell--Yan pair-produced mCPs at the LHC's Run~3 and the future HL-LHC was performed by M.S.
-The figures were produced by J.P. and M.S.
+\bmhead{Author Contributions} The study was conceptualized by M.S.
+The original draft of the manuscript was written by M.S. and reviewed and edited by M.d.M., P.-P.A.O., J.P., A.S., and M.S.
+The figures were produced by M.S.
 Project supervision was provided by J.P.
 All authors have read and agreed to the published version of the manuscript.